Al-Qoubaiyat: History

+One of the French delegates in Lebanon "Ducousso" described the area back in 1912 by the words: "These valleys are interesting by their shocking richness".
+It is known that the area of Qoubaiyat was home to various ethnic groups throughout history.
+The archaeological ruins and findings date back to 3000 BC.
+This is due to the fact that the silk road connecting East and West Asia ran through the area and the Mediterranean Sea.

-It is located on the silk road, between East and West Asia through the Mediterranean, towards Rome, the capital of the ancient world.
-There is a Phoenician and pagan altar in front of St. Chahlo church.
-Phoenician, Greek and Roman pieces of currency were found at Saydet al Ghassalet church and St. Chahlo, in addition to Roman tombs spread across the town, as well as two notable Roman ruins that are all witnesses of the great prosperity in the Roman age during the first centuries of Christianity: The first was the temple of the God Ban, in the Helsban Valley, which its ruins were rebuilt into a monastery under the name of St. Artimos-Challita.
-The second ruin is located to the south-west, currently known as Saint Georges chapel, which witnessed the events of the Umayyad-Byzantine duel in the Middle East.
+In the area remains of Phoenician and pagan altar in front of St. Chahlo church.
+Phoenician, Greek and Roman pieces of currency were found at Saydet al Ghassalet church and St. Chahlo, in addition to Roman tombs spread across the town, as well as two notable Roman ruins that originated from the first centuries of Christianity: The first was the temple of the God Ban, in the Helsban Valley, which its ruins were rebuilt into a monastery under the name of St. Artimos-Challita.
+The second ruin is located to the south-west, currently known as Saint Georges chapel, which witnessed the events of the Umayyad-Byzantine duel.
 A third witness, is the convent of Mar Doumit of the Carmelite Fathers on the hill; considerable thanks to its vast place, to its subsisting bases and to the found jars.